 Making every contact count

 - Optimise detection and treatment of high blood pressure in NHS staff.
-Statistics show that one in six staff will have undiagnosed or poorly controlled hypertension and at scale, optimisation will help to prevent significant numbers of heart attacks and strokes.
+Statistics show that one in eight staff will have undiagnosed or poorly controlled hypertension and at scale, optimisation will help to prevent significant numbers of heart attacks and strokes.

 - Developing new pathways for appropriate investigation & treatment, in cases where in-patients and out-patient’s blood pressure is found to be high.

 Improving outcomes for people with serious mental illness

 - Identify opportunities to improve CVD outcomes for people with serious mental illness.

 Work in collaboration to improve outcome and reduce the health inequalities caused by CVD

 - Develop a joint programme across our designations: including research and evaluation opportunities relating to CVD prevention (including familial hypocholesteraemia and genomics pathways and education)